tldr-pages/tldr/pages/linux/chatgpt.md

 `chatgpt --model {{gpt-4}}`

-- Start ChatGPT in chat mode with an initial prompt:
+- Start in chat mode with an [i]nitial prompt:

 `chatgpt --init-prompt "{{You are Rick, from Rick and Morty.
 Respond to questions using his mannerism and include insulting jokes.}}"`